cssence/cssence.com/data/2020/font-hosting.md

 ---
 indicator: "Opinion"
-title: "Should you self-host Google Fonts?"
+title: "Should You Self-Host Google Fonts?"
 description: "A question asked and answered by Michael Scharnagl."
 published: 2020-01-16T10:44:52Z
 syndication: